Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

     + Threat Intelligence Platforms (TIPs)
       + They are a key technology in threat detection and response.
 They collect, aggregate, and analyze data from a variety of sources to provide actionable intelligence about current and potential threats.
 TIPs can help organizations to understand the threat landscape, identify trends, and prioritize their security efforts.

-  + Some best practices for effective TDIR include:
+  + Some best practices for effective TDIR:
     1. Proactive threat hunting
        - Actively look for potential threats that could jeopardize your organization’s digital assets.
 Unlike traditional security measures that react to threats, proactive threat hunting seeks to identify threats before they cause damage.
     2. Conduct regular security assessemnts